Bioinfowangm/ac_mu_analysis/README.md

 - Estimating degree of microsatellite instability (_MISsensor_)
 - Survival analysis (R package _survival_ )

-The **Figure_Scripts** folder includes R scripts used for plotting figures in the manuscript.
+The **Figure_Scripts** folder includes R scripts used to plot figures in the manuscript.

-The **Related_Files** folder includes some annotation files required in the pipeline.
+The **Related_Files** folder includes some annotation files required by the pipeline.